guluc3m/uc3m-thesis-ieee-typst/lib.typ

 /// - location (str): Presentation location.
 /// - thesis-type (str): Type of thesis (`"TFG"` or `"TFM"`).
 /// - date (datetime): Presentation date.
-/// - bibliography-file (str): Path to bibliography file.
-/// - bibliography-style (str): Bibliography citation style.
-See https://typst.app/docs/reference/model/bibliography/#parameters-style.
+/// - bibliography-content (content): Bibliography contents, usually calling `bibliography`.
 /// - language (str): `"en"` or `"es"`.
 /// - style (str): Visual style, mainly affecting headings, headers, and footers.
 The available styles are `strict`, which strictly follow's the university library's guidelines, `clean`, based on clean-dhbw, and `fancy`, based on my original LaTeX version.
 /// - titlepage-style (str, auto): Style for the titlepage (see `style`).
 If set to `auto`, uses the main style.